va-li/wakeup-service/README.md

 ### Notes

 - The Raspberry Pi is connected to the same home network as the desktop computer.
-- The Raspberry Pi is also in the wiregurad VPN network (hence the `10.64.0.4` IP address).
+- The Raspberry Pi is also in a wiregurad VPN network (hence the `10.64.0.4` IP address).

 ## Setup